triffid/pia-wg/README.md

 * [PIA have published their own shell scripts](https://github.com/pia-foss/manual-connections) with somewhat similar functionality, but a significantly different scope and target audience.<br>

-* These scripts are carefully designed to not need working DNS after the initial setup, since they were written for places where PIA is ostensibly blocked.<br><br>During initial setup in such places however, you'll have to use an alternate connection method so that the auth token can be fetched from PIA's API, and the initial serverlist and PIA encryption key can be grabbed from github.
+* These scripts are carefully designed to not need working DNS after the initial setup, since they were written for places where PIA is ostensibly blocked.<br>
+During initial setup in such places however, you may have to use an alternate connection method so that the auth token can be fetched from PIA's API, and the initial serverlist and PIA encryption key can be downloaded.

 * While these scripts are designed to have a robust quantity of automation and error checking, pull requests for improvements are always welcome.

 * The routing tables and rules are designed to gracefully handle connection changes (eg ethernet/wifi/mobile handover) since WireGuard itself is designed to gracefully handle this - however this requires your system to dynamically update the hardware-only routing table as required by adding new routes and removing stale ones.<br>
 Configuring your system to do this is beyond the scope of this document.

-* PIA have not published details on the longevity of negotiated wireguard configurations, or authentication token.<br>
-As a result, we cannot suggest any schedule upon which these should be renewed.<br>
+* In [this comment](https://github.com/pia-foss/manual-connections/pull/111#issuecomment-822824399), PIA have stated that stale wireguard configs will be flushed within "several hours", so generated configs are of little utility on devices that aren't online 24/7.<br>
+Also, PIA's servers are rebooted periodically ("every few months"), and all wireguard configs will be lost at that time since the servers do not retain any state across reboots.

-Empirical testing suggests that they seem to last for weeks to months at least, although [PIA state in their own scripts](https://github.com/pia-foss/manual-connections/blob/742a492/get_token.sh#L94) that the authentication token only has a validity of 24 hours.<br>
+* While empirical testing suggests that authentication tokens seem to last for many months at least, [PIA state in their own scripts](https://github.com/pia-foss/manual-connections/blob/742a492/get_token.sh#L94) that the authentication token only has a validity of 24 hours.<br>
-PIA Customer Support has tentatively suggested that wireguard configurations are tied to authentication tokens, and only the most recent 10 tokens are valid (in line with PIA's "10 simultaneous devices" rule) - with older tokens and their associated links being flushed when a new token is requested, and previous links associated with a token being flushed if a new link is created against a token.<br>
-If PIA's apps are used on the same account and fetches a new token periodically, this could have implications for long-running wireguard configurations such as when a router or phone is configured without the ability to update its configuration automatically.<br>
-It remains to be seen if PIA's backend can check which wireguard configurations are still in active use, flushing the most stale one instead of the oldest one.
+This could be related to fetching tokens from either their v2 or v3 API - this script prefers the v2 API, and will try v3 if v2 fails.<br>
+The documented token expiry schedule may make it necessary to store your unobfuscated PIA account password in the future.